Arava, 20 mg 30 pcs.

 – Gastrointestinal tract

-Frequent: diarrhea, nausea, vomiting, diseases of the oral mucosa (eg, aphthous stomatitis, ulcerated lips), pain in the abdomen.
+Common: diarrhea, nausea, vomiting, diseases of the oral mucosa (for example, aphthous stomatitis, lip ulceration), abdominal pain.

 Very rare: pancreatitis